Jasper and the Haunted House: Plot

-The original Paramount opening titles show features vocals singing the preparation of the pie and the credits displayed as part of the pie's ingredients.
+The original Paramount opening titles feature vocals singing the preparation of the pie and the credits displayed as part of the pie's ingredients.

 Jasper walks with a gooseberry pie and Professor Scarecrow (aka Mr. Scarecrow) and Blackbird notice the aroma.
 Both ask Jasper what he is doing with the pie; Jasper says that he is going to deliver it to Deacon Jones as ordered by his mammy.
 Professor Scarecrow opens Jasper's pie (by unzipping and zipping the crust) and finds out it is gooseberry.
 Jasper walks away, irritated by Professor Scarecrow and Blackbird's curiosity.
 Professor Scarecrow switches a nearby sign (one pointing to the Deacon's home and the other pointing to a haunted house) to trick Jasper so he can get his hands on Jasper's pie.
 Jasper comes back, then Professor Scarecrow and Blackbird lie about the sign.
 Jasper doesn't believe him at first and says "There ain't nothin' down that way but a ha-haunted house".
 Professor Scarecrow and Blackbird lie again and say that the house is no longer haunted as the "haunts" were drafted for World War II.
 Jasper is now convinced, so he thanks Professor Scarecrow for showing him the right way; however, Professor Scarecrow and Blackbird laugh once Jasper has left.